Federal Reserve Economic Data (USA)

 CASSIDI (Competitive Analysis and Structure Source Instrument for Depository Institutions) is a Federal Reserve resource with data and tools for the analysis of the US banking sector.

 FRASER is the Federal Reserve economic history portal, providing archival collections, policy documents and statistical data.
-Historical records can now be browsed by over 1,000 subject-heads including monetary policy, business cycles and industrial production.
+Historical records can be browsed by subject-headings including monetary policy, business cycles and industrial production.

-GeoFRED (Geographical Economic Data) presents interactive tools for generating thematic maps using economic data observations.
-The unit of territory can be defined at the global, regional, state or sub-state level.
+GeoFRED (Geographical Economic Data) presents interactive tools for generating thematic data maps.
+The unit of territory can be defined at the global, regional, state or sub-state.

 The Center for Microeconomic Data at the Federal Reserve Bank of New York provides individual level financial and nonfinancial data on "economic conditions, expectations, and behavior in the United States.
 Key research includes the Quarterly Report on Household Debt and Credit (based on the New York Fed Consumer Credit Panel) and the Survey of Consumer Expectations."

-Start-dates vary by series and availability.
-Users should check the time range at series level.
-Users should explore ALFRED for historical time-series and original release versions.
-The Federal Reserve is constantly back-filling historical series.
+Start-dates vary by series and geographical unit.
+Users should explore ALFRED for longer historical time-series and original release versions.
+The Federal Reserve continuously expands historical coverage.

 EUI users also have access to these data resources: